Showing posts with label Kazuo Ishiguro. Show all posts

 Dearest James,

-I know that introduction is a must, polite even, but on this one, I do suggest that we skip that.
+I know an introduction is customary — polite, even — but in this case, I suggest we dispense with it.
 It is you who matters, and no one else.

-Oh, but James, if only you had taken the leap…
+Oh, James.
+If only you had taken the leap…

-Alas and alack, regret is not something we should dwell in.
-It has already pervaded your thoughts for many years.
-Bless Ms. Kenton for choosing a different path merely to spite you; but fate has spoken, she’s happily married now.
-She did say all is well, right?
-Move on; for her sake, James.
-As for Lord Darlington, his folly is his; they are not yours to suffer.
-Loyalty is not measured by how much you've tolerated your employer, but by how well you’ve serve them.
-You should know that by now.
-Then let the case rest.
-Correcting the past is a miserable business, after all.
-I know you’ve already dwelled along this line for a day, since you made no entry on your fifth day on the road.
+But regret is a poor dwelling place.
+It has occupied your thoughts for far too many years already.
+Bless Miss Kenton for choosing a different path — even if partly to spite you — but fate has spoken.
+She is happily married now.
+She said all is well, did she not?
+Then move on, for her sake as much as your own.
+As for Lord Darlington, his folly is his alone.
+It is not yours to suffer.
+Loyalty is not measured by how much you endure, but by how well you serve.
+You know this now.
+Let the matter rest.
+Correcting the past is miserable business.

 Farewell, James.
-Bless you on your new endeavor.
-Do send news of your improvements, if you can.
+Bless you on this new endeavor.
+Do send word of your progress, if you can.

 Yours,